MotorCityCobra/Device_File_Grabber/README.md

 If you don't enter 1, 2, or 3 you will get an error.

 After it moves your files you will find them in a directory called '! wish' for you to drag into your device

+[I don't practice or condone piracy.
+Just an easy example of scraping, parsing, and using data.]